-Animal Services Manager - 9.
-Are there any vacancies associated with this service?
+9. Are there any vacancies associated with this service?
 If any of the vacant positions are not being filled, how does this impact your operational plan?

-None at this time. - 10.
-Are there any potential increases beyond your current base cost?

 None at this time.

+10. Are there any potential increases beyond your current base cost?
+None at this time.

 11. Identify fees or other revenue sources currently supporting this service.
 This service is completely funded by the general fund.
-Animal Services collects fees in accordance with Resolution #2005-R-14.
+Animal Services collects fees in accordance with b.
+If fees are charged for this service, when were they last updated or reviewed?

+Resolution #2005-R-14.